 How to turn your ebook into an online course

-Like I said, you’ve already done the hard work.
+Like we’ve said, you’ve already done the hard work.
 What’s next is taking the structure of your ebook and reformatting it so that it can stand as an online course.

 This usually means breaking your chapters into lessons and recording videos using the content you’ve already written as a script.